Crio-Bytes/Web/Building responsive website layout using CSS flexbox/README.md

 ### Tasks

 > a.
-So now we'll add padding to the footer section as well as a consistent background-color to it.
+So now we'll add ***padding*** to the footer section as well as a ***consistent background-color*** to it.
 I leave it entirely upto your imagination.
 If you're unable to add styling or facing some other issues, just look below:
 >
-> - Finally we'll add a media query to aid in responsive design on a smaller viewport.
+> - Finally we'll add a ***media query*** to aid in responsive design on a smaller viewport.
 Don't know what a media query is?
 No worries.
 We've attached a link in the `References` section explaining all about it.
 >
-> So now we'll create a media query that triggers on all devices below 768 pixels.
+> So now we have create a media query that triggers on all devices below 768 pixels.

 <details>
   <summary>Need a hint?
 Expand to know more </summary>